Col du Vars 2109m

 Climbfinder Profile

-Route Tip: The Col du Vars is a little bit at a dead end and circular rides via the Ubaye valley are very long.
-To extend, you can either do a double ascent north and south or continue to the Col de Larche at the Italian border.
+Route Tip: The Col du Vars is a little bit at a dead end destination as circular rides via the Ubaye valley are very long.
+To extend the ride, you can either do a double ascent north and south or continue to the Col de Larche at the Italian border.
 The former is around 70km long and 2,000m climbing, the latter (see route) is around 100km long and 2,750m climbing

 ©Copyright.
 All rights reserved.